alegiac95/Imaging-transcriptomics/README.md

 > not due to the package but on the chip architecture in running Python.
 > We're currently working to test some solution for this.

+> **WARNING** There is an issue in running the toolbox in Windows OS experienced by some users.
+> One of the packages used tries to write a file for some analyses which the OS doesn't allow,
+> resulting in a fatal error.
 ## Usage